A minimum of 64 UCAS points

 - Sufficient warm clothing for the conditions with spares.

-Students purchasing equipment are advised to contact your course manager to check suitability and deals may be available to generate significant savings.
-Many students considering a career in the outdoors will already have a lot of suitable equipment and clothing, but if starting from scratch expect to pay in the region of £400 for good quality versatile basic kit.
+Students purchasing equipment are advised to contact the course manager to check suitability.
+Many students considering a career in the outdoors will already have suitable equipment and clothing.

-Specialist and personal protective equipment is provided, for example with kayaking the College provides: Boat, Paddle, Spray-deck, Buoyancy Aid, Helmet, Wetsuit, Cag.
+Specialist and personal protective equipment is provided, for example for kayaking the College provides: Boat, Paddle, Spray-deck, Buoyancy Aid, Helmet, Wetsuit, Cag.

-In addition, there will be opportunity to undertake qualification courses.
-These are organised to meet the needs of students and participation is subject to meeting the minimum skill and experience requirements set by the relevant governing body.
-If run by Reaseheath staff, students will pay registration and certification fees only.
-If we need external instructors or assessors, these will be charged at cost and will be cheaper than equivalent commercial courses.
+In addition, there may be opportunity to undertake qualification courses.
+These can be organised to meet the needs of students and participation is subject to meeting the minimum skill and experience requirements set by the relevant governing body.

 University Centre Reaseheath is committed to providing additional financial support to those who need it.
 To find out about the bursary schemes available visit the additional financial support pages on our website.